MicrosoftDocs/azure-docs/articles/modeling-simulation-workbench/tutorial-install-slurm.md

 1. From the chamber overview page, select **Chamber VM** from the **Settings** menu, then either the **+ Create** button on action menu along the top or the blue **Create chamber VM** button in center of the page.
     :::image type="content" source="media/tutorial-slurm/create-chamber-vm.png" alt-text="Screenshot of chamber VM overview page with Chamber VM in Settings and the create options on the page highlighted by red outlines.":::
 1. On the **Create chamber VM** page:
     * Enter a **Name** for the VM.
-We recommend choosing a name that indicates it is the controller node.
+We recommend choosing a name that indicates it's the controller node.
     * Select a VM size.
 For the controller, you can select the smallest VM available.
 The *D4s_v4* is currently the smallest.
     * Leave the **Chamber VM image type** and **Chamber VM count** as the default of *Semiconductor* and *1*.
     * Select **Review + create**.